 Our goal is to improve the condition of our soil by farming in a way that fosters the health of the microorganisms that keep it alive.
 Some of the methods we use to do this are:

-- Crop Rotations – to interrupt pest and weed cycles, maintain soil structure, and manage soil fertility.
+- Crop Rotations – to interrupt pest and weed cycles, protect soil structure, and increase soil fertility.

 - Addition of Organic matter- such as composted manures, and plant material through plow down crops.

 - Chemical free production- to keep our soil organisms alive and well